-The design codes ACI (2002), BNBC (1993), IS (2005), AASHTO (2007), CEB-FIP Model (1990) and EURO Code 2have been reviewed.
-It has been found that BNBC (1993) recommends the largest value of development lengths for 22 mm diameter and larger diameter bars compared to other codes.
-The normalized development length changes with change in compressive strength of the concrete.
-For specific yield strength of reinforcing bars the normalized development length is gradually decreasing with increasing the compressive strength.
+The design codesACI (2002), BNBC (1993), IS (2005), AASHTO (2007), CEB-FIP Model (1990) and EURO Code 2have been reviewed.
+It has been found that BNBC (1993) recommends the largest value of development lengths for 22 mm diameter and larger diameterbars compared to other codes.
+The normalized development length changes with change in compressive strength of the concrete.For specific yield strength of reinforcing bars the normalized development length is gradually decreasing with increasing the compressive strength.
 The modification factors are used for tension development length provisions in BNBC (1993) is very large.
 It may be conclude that, this large modifications factor may be a major concern for larger tension development length for BNBC (1993).
 It has been found from the study, that the CEB-FIP Model (1990) and EURO Code 2 recommends almost the same and the smallest tension development length.
-It has been also found that, the normalized development length for tension region is decreasing with increases with increases of yield strength for specific yield strength.
-While the normalized development length is increases with increases of yield strength.
+It has been also found that, the normalized development length for tension region is decreasing with increasing the concrete strength for specific yield strength, while the normalized development length is increases with increases of yield strength for a specific concrete strength.